 Roth Retirement Accounts and the Biden Tax Plan

-As the Biden administration moves forward with massive spending packages, he has made it clear that tax hikes on business and wealthy individuals are coming soon.
+As the Biden administration moves forward with massive spending packages, he has made it clear that tax hikes on business and individuals are coming soon.
 Tax and investment advisors are calling their clients and recommending Roth accounts over conventional IRA and 401(k) accounts.

 Roth or Conventional?